andrewpey/vtland/_posts/2025-04-05-wear-and-tear-update.md

 ## Under the Hood: Wear and Maintenance

 Let's start with the most obvious addition: the new vehicle wear and reliability system.
-Each vehicle now has a reliability stat.
+Each vehicle now has a reliability stat that determines how quickly it wears down with use.
 Early-game vehicles tend to be less reliable, while modern ones become increasingly dependable.
-This stat determines how quickly a vehicle wears down as it’s used.

 {% include img.html src="/assets/posts/wear-and-tear-update/8.png" %}